jbrems/docker-challenge/README.md

 * Setup dynamic subdomains for each of the pizzas (e.g. `margherita.localhost` for `localhost/pizzas/margherita`)

 ## Getting started
-1. Fork this project to your personal GitHub or GitLab (TODO EVEN POSSIBLE?) account.
+1. Fork this project to your personal GitHub account
 1. Launch a local instance of MongoDB _(if needed, change the `mongodbConnectionString` in `server/src/db/db.js`)_
 1. Install the server NPM dependencies by running `npm install` from the server directory
 1. Install the client NPM dependencies by running `npm install` from the client directory